-Compensation claims for neck injuries are fairly common, with a large proportion attributed to road traffic accidents.
+Neck Injury Claims for Compensation are fairly common, with a large proportion attributed to neck injuries caused in road accidents.
 The most common type of neck injury in road accidents is referred to as whiplash, caused when the head is thrust back and then forth with great force, damaging the muscles, ligaments, and soft tissue in the neck.
 Whiplash injuries are the most common type of injury to result in a neck injury compensation claim.

 Even in minor neck injuries, the effects can be debilitating and long-lasting, impacting the individual’s quality of life during the recovery period.
 In serious neck injuries, the spinal cord can be crushed, partially severed, or even severed completely, causing life-changing injuries and in the most severe cases can result in paraplegia (permanent loss of use of the legs) or worse quadriplegia (permanent loss of use of both arms and legs).

 If you have sustained a neck injury and you feel that the actions or inaction of someone else was to blame for your injury, then you should speak to one of the personal injury claim experts at Sheldon Davidson Solicitors for advice and assistance on making your neck injury compensation claim.

 Neck Injury & Whiplash Compensation Claim Settlement Amounts

 Severe neck Injury with paralysis or permanent disablement

 Serious neck injury with fracturing or damage to the discs

 Neck injury (Neck injuries with chronic life-long symptoms)